HHS/simpler-grants-gov/documentation/milestones/individual_milestones/developer_tools.md

 beginning of work on this milestone?

 - **CI/CD:** While the checks should run automatically each time code is pushed to GitHub, these checks will be incorporated more formally into a CI/CD pipeline in a separate milestone
+- **Internationalization:** While this milestone will involve content that needs to be translated, we are not likely to have the mechanism for supporting translation in place by the time work starts on this milestone.

 ### Open questions